It’s a good day to explore the potential health benefits of kale.

 It has a lot of fiber, which helps the body get rid of toxins and waste.

-It also has a lot of antioxidants, which protect cells from damage caused by free radicals and reduce oxidative stress throughout the body.
+Additionally, it contains a lot of antioxidants, which defend cells from oxidative stress and free radical damage throughout the body.

 The anti-inflammatory properties of kale are especially helpful when it comes to detoxification.